Patrons of the Eckstein Law Library are expected to conduct themselves in a professional manner.

 FOOD and NON-ALCOHOLIC DRINK

-Snacks and drink are permitted in the library by lifting masks momentarily.
+Snacks and drink are permitted in the library.
 As a courtesy to others, please clean up afterward.
 Food and meals may be consumed in Tory Hill Cafe or the Zilber Forum.

 ECKSTEIN HALL TOBACCO and ALCOHOL POLICY

 The law library adheres to the University's policy restricting smoking on campus as of August 1, 2017.
 In addition, Eckstein Hall prohibits the use of all tobacco products and restricts alcohol in accordance with the Law School's Special Eckstein Hall Policies.

 All areas of the library are quiet study areas.
 Please be considerate of others.
 There are designated student study rooms for the use of law students working in groups.